 How to Propagate Your Lavender Plant

 Lavender plants can be propagated by rooting cuttings.
 Both hardwood cuttings (the thick, woody stems of the plant) and softwood cuttings (the young, green shoots at the ends of the branches) can be used, although softwood cuttings are easiest to propagate in spring.
 However, softwood cuttings will root a little more quickly than hardwood cuttings will.

-You’ll have the most success rooting lavender cuttings when the plant isn’t in bloom, since it’s putting its energy towards making more flowers during that time.
-To propagate lavender, you’ll need a healthy mother plant, pruners, a knife, small containers, soilless rooting medium, a clear plastic bag large enough to contain the small containers, and optional rooting hormone.
+You’ll have the most success rooting lavender cuttings when the plant isn’t in bloom since it’s putting its energy towards making more flowers during that time.
+To propagate lavender, you’ll need a healthy mother plant, pruners, a knife, small containers, a soilless rooting medium, a clear plastic bag large enough to contain the small containers and optional rooting hormone.